arvin-a/openshift-upi-automation/O^3/README.md

 ```
 4. Install a web-server that will serve files over HTTP (In future updates I will add functionality to be able to upload the ignition files to a remote http server)

+5. Install OpenShift Virtualization on your infrastructure cluster from Operator Hub

 5. Download virtctl and add it to a folder referenced by your PATH variable.
 Typically /usr/bin

 6. Setup kubeconfig file for the infrastructure cluster